-Values in American / World Thought is a two-year social science class that involves trips to Washington DC and to either India or South Africa.
+The Values in World Thought Program is a two-year, capstone humanities class for students grades 11 and 12 that involves trips to Washington DC and India.
 Students follow an established curriculum, then prepare for meeting public servants and world leaders on the trips by reading and analyzing their work.
 The curriculum retains relevance each year as students prepare to interview different leaders.
 Past interviewees include the Dalai Lama, Desmond Tutu, F.W. de Klerk, Senator Bernie Sanders and many members of Congress.

 Peruse the entire Values in World Thought Video Gallery.